snikket-im/snikket-android/README.md

 Maybe you attempted to use the Jabber ID `test@b.tld` because `a.tld` doesn’t point to the correct host.
 In that case you might have to enable the extended connection settings in the expert settings of Conversations and set a host name.

+### I get 'Stream opening error'.
+What does that mean?

+In most cases this error is caused by ejabberd advertising support for TLSv1.3 but not properly supporting it.
+This can happen if the openssl version on the server already supports TLSv1.3 but the fast\_tls wrapper library used by ejabberd not (properly) support it.
+Upgrading fast\_tls and ejabberd or - theoretically - downgrading openssl should fix the issue.
+A work around is to explicity disable TLSv1.3 support in the ejabberd configuration.
+More information can be found on [this issue on the ejabberd issue tracker](https://github.com/processone/ejabberd/issues/2614).

 #### I’m getting this annoying permanent notification
 Starting with Conversations 2.3.6 Conversations releases distributed over the Google Play Store will display a permanent notification if you are running it on Android 8 and above.
 This is a rule that it is essentially enforced by the Google Play Store (you won’t have the problem if you are getting your app from F-Droid).